renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/installation/locally.md

 For example, suppose you want to run `pr_insight` that connects to a self-hosted GitLab instance similar to an example above.
 You can define the environment variables in a plain text file named `.env` with the following content:

-> Warning: Never commit the `.env` file to version control system as it might contains sensitive credentials!

 ```
 CONFIG__GIT_PROVIDER="gitlab"